This Guidelines for Teachers is currently in version 1.4.

 - Hosting class resources on The People’s Colloquium’s online forum system.

 - Note: all class resources posted online are open and freely available to the public, even to non-students.

 - Additional administration, including discipline, when necessary.

-- Optional monthly meetings to discuss how to be successful as a teacher at The People’s Colloquium.
+- Optional meetings to discuss how to be successful as a teacher at The People’s Colloquium.

 3. Education and Curriculum